supremeimposter/My-Vault/GATE/DatabaseManagementSystem/Relational-Model-and-Normalization/Functional Dependency.md

 - $A_{1}A_{2} \cdots A_{n} \to B_{n}$

 > [!suggestion]
-> When given new laws to prove in the exam, it is better to use direct proof rather than Armstrong axioms as it will complicate the proof.
+> When given new laws to prove in the exam, it is better to use direct proof rather than Armstrong axioms.

 <u>Union Law (Combine on RHS)</u>